ome/omero_search_engine/test_scripts/tests_scenarios.md

 I have included scripts for deleting containers, indexing containers, updating the cache, and checking the progress of deleted containers in cthe ase of an asynchronous deletion.
 The user should configure these scripts using the attributes inside the ``vars.txt`` file.

-* if restoring the original data is necessary, the **restore_searchengine_data.sh** script can be used to recover it from the indexed data snapshot.

 Test data sources
 =================
 * The default data source is idr, so the IDR-Gallery only returns the results from IDR.